rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ### **_Our Mentor_**

-*[Milindu Kumarage:](https://lk.linkedin.com/in/agentmilindu)* He’s a software engineer from Syscolabs- Sri Lanka.
+*[Milindu Kumarage:](https://lk.linkedin.com/in/agentmilindu)* He’s a software engineer from Sysco Labs- Sri Lanka.
 He’s very enthusiastic when it comes to helping the IT Community in Sri Lanka.
 He’s doing the best he can to help us and guide us through all the project related work as our mentor.

 ### **_Our Supervisor_**